- Download our Moving to Calgary Guide (PDF)

 Famed for its breathtaking views and well-preserved frontier history, Calgary is fondly known as ‘the Texas of Canada’.
 The city boasts a fantastic quality of life, yet the cost of living is much gentler than in Vancouver or Toronto.
-Be that as it may, just like any destination, there are some advantages and disadvantages to life in Calgary.
+Be that as it may, just like any destination, life in Calgary has some advantages and disadvantages.

 Below is our list of pros and cons.